 Ontario Health Cards as ID for Drinking

 You may think that your Ontario health card would make for good photo ID when you want to buy alocohol, but this isn't the case.
-Newer Ontario Health Cards have a photo and include your age, but the problem is that because the card is considered part of private health information, staff at bars and other licensed establishments aren't allowed to ask to see it.
+Ontario Health Cards have a photo and include your age, but the problem is that because the card is considered part of private health information, staff at bars and other licensed establishments aren't allowed to ask to see it.
 Because they aren't allowed to ask to see them, Ontario Health Cards aren't on the list of approved ID provided by the Alcohol and Gaming Commission of Ontario.
 This means you can offer your health card at a bar or restaurant and the staff can decide if they're willing to accept it or not.
 If this is something you're planning to do, it's a good idea to call ahead and ask if the place you're planning on going accepts Ontario Health Cards as ID.
+Grocery stores that stock beer and wine also do not usually accept Ontario health cards as proof of age so if your shopping list includes a bottle of wine, remember to bring ID you can use to prove your age.

 The Legal Age to Serve Alcohol is Lower